 - Second, by contacting them and arranging an official visit, you’re doing an excellent job of demonstrating interest in the college.
 This may help your chances of getting in when you actually apply.

 - Read everything you can about the college.
-This will help you get a good sense for it, so you’ll be less surprised by what you encounter there and more able to focus on the experience once you get there.
+This will help you get a good sense of it, so you’ll be less surprised by what you encounter there and more able to focus on the experience once you get there.
 It’ll also impress the people you interact with when you show off how much you already know about the school.

 - Talk to the college counselor at your high school.
 While this isn’t absolutely necessary, your college counselor may have some great insights or recommendations into things to do either at the university or in the university’s greater area.